NikKowPHP/social-brain/chapters/chapter-12.md

 The tools we have developed so far assume that both parties are engaging in good faith.
 This chapter adds advanced tools for when that assumption proves false.

 As her team scrambled to prepare for the Sterling Corp. review, Maria faced political sabotage from a senior leader, David.
-Her first instinct was to use the Empathy Loop, a good-faith tool.
+Her first instinct was to focus on the principle of *connecting before solving*.
 She approached him, saying "David, I get the sense you have some serious concerns.
 Can you tell me what the hardest part of this is from your perspective?"

 To her surprise, David seemed to soften, sharing a story about a past project failure that ended in disaster.
 "My concern isn't about you," he said.
 "It's that I'm seeing the exact same pattern, and no one else seems to see the cliff we're running toward."
 Maria listened, validating his perspective.
 "It sounds like that was a deeply painful experience," she reflected, "and it's left you with a responsibility to protect the company from that happening again."
 She left feeling she had made a breakthrough.